Where are your tax dollars going?

 People voted in $30 car tabs and their vote was overturned.
 They said NO to a carbon tax and a similar gas tax by another name passed.
-They said NO to explicit sex ed mandated at a state level in K-12 classrooms, but passed in Olympia in the middle of the night.
-Tolls are not wanted by commuters and are punitive to Snohomish County residents.
+Why?
+I will honor the will of the people.

 Bert Johnson will fight for lower taxes, accountability to the taxpayer, uphold the vote and represent the will of the people of the 38th District in Olympia.